getnao/AI-Engineer-Tests/tests/level_1/README.md

 ### User prompt
 ```
-Please add $10 to all purchase amounts in 'data/data_1.csv' because there was an error in recording
+Please add 10 dollars to all purchase amounts in 'data/data_1.csv' because there was an error in recording
 ```

 ## Files available